Who Are the Angels of the Seven Churches in Revelation? (Series Part 2)

 I see two problems with such a reading.
 First, it seems prohibited by the formulaic refrain attached to the announcement of each reward, “…let him hear what the spirit says to the churchES.”
 In other words, presumably, whatever the Spirit promises to one church, he promises to all churches.

-Second, extreme literalism (involving rewards being specific to each local church) would suggest unfairness in the distribution of rewards.
+Second, extreme literalism (involving rewards specific to each local church) would suggest an unfair distribution of rewards.
 Some victors in the churches will rule over nations and sit on Jesus’s throne while others get white garments.
-If the Sardis church were like the Celestial Church of Christ, one can readily sympathize with the victors’ disappointment – having worn white garments all their lives.
-It is also worth noting here that John would later explicitly say there is no temple in the new heaven and earth (21:22) which makes one wonder just what the rewards for the Philadelphians are – under a wooden, literal reading.
+If the Sardis church were like the Celestial Church of Christ, one can readily sympathize with the victors’ disappointment – having worn white clothes all their lives.
+It is also worth noting here that John would later explicitly say there is no temple in the new heaven and earth (21:22), which makes one wonder what the rewards for the Philadelphians are – under a wooden, literal reading.
+For these reasons, it’s more likely that the letters are symbolic and that John uses them in some literary way to communicate something to his book’s (first-century) recipients.
+What might that be?

 There is a candidate argued for by the scholar, Michael Heiser.
 Now is not the time to fully spell out the view, but the following sketch should be sufficient.